KhachDavid/franka_drake/README.md

 ./build/bin/franka-fci-sim-embed-example
 ```

+#### Use with libfranka examples
+- Start the server, then run libfranka examples against host `127.0.0.1`.

 #### Run with Moveit

 Once the server is running, you can use Moveit to plan and execute motions.